devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Args
 ----

+.. note:: In versions starting with *0.9.** and older, the name of the
+          corresponding variable is derived from the argument's ``flags`` (to mimic Python's ``argparse`` behaviour, see below).
+In newer versions, the variable name is derived from the argument's name itself.

 Arguments are used for specifying commandline arguments or gui inputs.
 Every assistant can have zero to multiple arguments.